 Getting there and around

 There are hourly buses from Muroguchi-Ono Station to Muroji bus stop (15 minutes, 440 yen one way).
-From Sakurai Station, Muroguchi-Ono Station can be reached in a 15 minute train ride (430 yen one way, covered by the Kintetsu Rail Pass and Kansai Thru Pass).
+From Sakurai Station, Muroguchi-Ono Station can be reached in a 15 minute train ride (430 yen one way, covered by the Kintetsu Rail Pass and Kansai Railway Pass).
 There are also direct trains from Osaka's Uehonmachi Station.

 How to get to and around Sakurai